This Ain’t Your Granny’s Sauna (or is it?)

 So, what do the Japanese use this Waon Therapy, or what I call Uber Comfy Therapy, for?
 If you guessed Advanced Heart Failure, you’d be right!
 Would you think that researchers found this Waon (Uber Comfy) Therapy to be as safe, and even safer, than the optimal medical treatment for Chronic Heart Failure?
 If you said yes, again, you’d be right.
 Just to be clear, Waon means “soothing warmth or comfortable warmth that refreshes the patients’ mind and body.”
 Sounds utterly awful.
 If you were on the fence about retiring to Japan to treat your advanced heart disease, you might be booking a plane ticket after finishing this article.
 The study I’m referencing was completed at 19 centers and included over 140 patients.
 What was the conclusion?
 Let me quote directly, “Waon therapy, a holistic soothing warmth therapy, was demonstrated to have advantages over optimal medical therapy alone in terms of safety and efficacy even in patients with advanced HF.”
 What they demonstrated in their study was that infrared sauna for 15 minutes followed by resting wrapped in a blanket for 30 minutes was MORE ADVANTAGEOUS than optimal medical therapy!

-Multiple studies have found Infrared Saunas to provide therapeutic benefits to Fibromyalgia, Chronic Fatigue Syndrome, and Obesity.
-Suffer from chronic pain?
-Infrared saunas can help.
+Multiple studies have found Infrared Saunas to provide therapeutic benefits for Fibromyalgia, Chronic Fatigue Syndrome, and Obesity.
+If you suffer from chronic pain, Infrared saunas can help.
 Are you a nursing mother experiencing insufficient lactation?
 Infrared saunas can help that too.

 Maybe it is your granny’s sauna!
 Maybe it’s also your sauna!
 More and more health clubs, gyms, recreation and community centers, healthcare practitioners, and ordinary citizens are utilizing the power of Infrared Saunas.
 The research is quite compelling and it appears to be safer than traditional sauna bathing.
 If you desire to know if infrared sauna bathing is an optimal choice for you, it is best to get professional medical guidance.
 The practitioner team at Lakewood Ranch Acupuncture and Wellness, located near Sarasota, FL, can expertly assist you in determining if Infrared Saunas are appropriate for you.
 Give our team, your team, a call today to schedule an appointment!